cajacko/mantra/README.md

 ```
 yarn publish:googleplay:live
 ```
+#### Testing APK on an Android device

+Connect your android device by USB and enable USB for file transfer.

+You may need to download: https://www.android.com/filetransfer/

+Drag the .apk file into your device.
+From the device find the file and tap on install.
+Easy as pie.

 #### Next steps
 There's only so much we can automate/have found out how to automate.
 When the build is successfully downloaded, you then need to upload it to Google Play and fill in all the required details.